blavejr/perspective-work-example/README.md

 this way we can automatically inject all decencies right into the system when we start up the server.

+# Example: inbound data
-Example: you create a booking via REST.
-The controller gathers the input and invokes a "reserveRoom" use case in Booking bounded context.
-The use case, in turn, calls the AvailabilityService in Availability bounded context to decrement the number of available rooms and PaymentService to check the validity of the credit card.
+you create a user via REST POST /user.
+The controller gathers the data describing your user and invokes a "create-user" use case in the User context.
+The use case, in turn, calls the UserService in

 # Getting Started
 1. setup your environment, copy the `.env.example` to a new file `.env`